beerendlauwers/urbanslug.github.io/_posts/2014-12-09-Gnome-3-and-my-Firefox-theme.md

 ![Firefox Screenshot](/img/Content/Screenshots/Firefox_Screenshot.png "Firefox Screenshot")

-I've used the usual ones xfce, KDE, MATE, Cinnamon, a little unity in the past.
+I've used the usual ones xfce, KDE, MATE, Cinnamon, and a little unity in the past.

 Then I used xmonad on top of xorg without a Desktop Manager.
 It wasn't fun.
 It felt like I was spending too much time writing scripts to do things that I knew makers of DEs have done better and I used the terminal instead of shortcuts a lot.
 Anyway, I didn't work for me.